NewJumper/Thats-A-Lot-Of-Items/README.md

 ---
 ### Some content within the mod:
 - New ores: aluminum, magnesium, osmium, tungsten, uranium, and plenty more
-- Alloys: carbonite, Futurite, Sermium, steel, and some mysterious alloys
+- Alloys: bronze, Futurite, Sermium, steel, plus more
 - Lots of natural generation: marble, limestone, evergreen trees, willow trees, and plants

 ### Biomes: